amanrai31/React2/README5.md

 `useRef` creates a mutable object (`{ current: value }`) that persists across renders without triggering re-renders.

-**useRef is useState, except we mutate it directly(without using setter f/n) and that’s why it doesn’t trigger render.**
+**useRef is useState, except we mutate it directly(without using setter f/n) and that’s why it doesn’t trigger render but survives re-render like state**

 You can access the current value of that ref through the `ref.current` property.
 This value is intentionally mutable, meaning you can both read and write to it.
 It’s like a secret pocket of your component that React doesn’t track.
 (This is what makes it an “escape hatch” from React’s one-way data flow)